Ep.72: Heal Breast Cancer Naturally with Dr. Veronique Desaulniers

-I always think about that when someone like you … Those of us who are really earthy-crunchy and doing a lot of things right, when we hear about someone who’s doing so many things right like you who got breast cancer, it’s like, “Oh, my gosh.
+I always think about that, when someone like you and those of us who are really earthy-crunchy and doing a lot of things right, when we hear about someone who’s doing so many things right, like you, who got breast cancer, it’s like, “Oh, my gosh.
 We’re all screwed.”

 Dr. V: Right.

 Robyn: I don’t think that’s actually true.
 What do you have to say about that?
 For all the people who are doing a lot of things right, making a lot of sacrifices, and saying no to the junk food and drinking a bunch of alcohol and smoking, and they’re exercising everyday; you’re even doing wheatgrass shots.
 That’s pretty hardcore.